microtrain/bootcamp/13-Express/07-UserApp.md

 # User App

-In this lesson we will build a JavaScript application (or a GUI) for managing users.
+In this lesson, we will build a JavaScript application (or a GUI) for managing users.
 For this app will:

 * Build a users view.
 * Provide a basic navigation structure.